 When the Martha Stewart Wine Club first launched, lifestyle magazines went bananas with superlative commentary about a wine club they'd never tried.
 Our review has much greater context and isn't based on a press release, so we hope you'll read it and consider our honest opinions — we want you to join a wine club you'll love.

-Martha Stewart Wine Company offers two wine club plans for you to join for yourself, two wine club plans for you to give as a gift, wine packs (six-bottle and 12-bottle cases) and individual bottles of wine, some of which are designated as "Martha's Favorites."
+Martha Stewart Wine Company offers two wine club plans for you to join for yourself, two wine club plans for you to give as a gift, wine packs (six-bottle and 12-bottle cases) and individual bottles of wine.
 Pictured below are the 6-bottle wine club and the 12-bottle wine club.

 Half-Case Wine Club

-We found the quality of the wine we received from Martha Stewart Wine Club to be average.
-Like many of its similarly-priced wine subscription competitors, we found the white wines ranged from good to very good and offered excellent value while the red wines tended to be meh and of meh quality.
-To us, this comes to about average overall, but if you're a red wine drinker, this may not be the best wine club for you.
+I found the quality of the wine I received from Martha Stewart Wine Club to be slightly better than average for the price.
+Like many of its similarly-priced wine subscription competitors, I found the white wines ranged from good to very good and offered excellent value while the red wines tended to be meh and of meh quality.
+To me, this comes to about average overall, but if you're a red wine drinker, this may not be the best wine club for you.

 The Martha Stewart Wine Club offers a solid introductory offer with the wines priced at greater than 40% off.
 Martha Stewart is all about first impressions, so to set the tone with new club members, these introductory bottles are hand-picked and are likely a better overall experience than the regular shipments you'll receive later on.